shapeoko/Docs/content/firstjob.md

 ##Export G-Code

 Export Your g-code!
 Your coaster should look a little goofy right now, with colors and curves representing the toolpaths.
 That's OK, imagine those toolpaths as a map for your bit to follow.
 Once you have calculated all toolpaths, let's go ahead an export the file.
 Click CAM -> export g-code.
 A couple of things to remember on this screen.

+    The order should go:
+    letter_pocket
+    trim_engrave
+    coaster_cutout

+As long as that's OK, then click 'all' (will highlight all of your operations), then click "Export Selected Toolpaths".
+A file dialog box will prompt your for a location to save your file. let's name it 'monogram_coaster.nc' and save it somewhere that you will remember.
+After the file is exported (it'll only take a split second), go ahead and save the svg file from makerCAM.
+Click file -> save SVG.
+Save it somewhere that you will remember.

 ![rectangle](firstjob/mc_export.png)